Paul L. Hayden

 Bottom line: “If you really want a feel for the race ... go to the checkpoints,” she suggests.
 On the Beargrease trail, there’s a good one in Two Harbors.

-The Wolftrack Classic Sled Dog Race in Ely, Minnesota, in its second year, runs February 27-March 1.
-It has a six-dog, 30-mile run to downtown Tower and an eight-dog run covering twice that distance.
-Both races, on March 1, start at Hidden Valley Ski Chalet in Ely.
-Each has 35 teams.
+The WolfTrack Classic Sled Dog Race in Ely, Minnesota, runs in late February.
+It has a six-dog, 30-mile run to downtown Tower and a 10-dog run covering about twice that distance.
+Some 65 teams participat

 Joe Russell, board president, recommends that spectators “really watch the weather to make sure you bring plenty of warm clothing.”
 He also suggests that you arrive early.